Ajn0r/house-buddy/README.md

 - Grammarly for writing all texts, hopefully, correct

+- GitHub Wiki TOC generator for table of content in readme

 - DevTools - Chrome - to assist in the development of the project

 - Lighthouse (Chrome Devtools) Used to performance test